Turn on Screen Mirroring on Samsung Galaxy S3 and Share Your Phone's Screen to the TV

 See more questions like this: What are the step by step instructions I have to follow in order to mirror my GS3 screen to my TV

 How do I set this up with my phone and computer?

 I have a Samsung Galaxy S3 and a new Dell Laptop.

 Please refer to the above question and advice so that you can find the solution to your issue at hand.

-In order to use screen mirroring on your computer, you will need to purchase the AllShare Cast Dongle.
-It can be found for relatively cheap on Amazon or other various retailers.
-The only requirement is that your computer has an HDMI port, which most new computers will.
-Once the AllShare dongle is connected to the computer and powered on it will show as an available device in the menu on your phone.
+To use screen mirroring on your computer, you will need to purchase the AllShare Cast Dongle.
+It can be found for relatively cheap on Amazon or at other various retailers.
+The only requirement is that your computer has an HDMI port, which most new computers do.
+Once the AllShare dongle is connected to the computer and powered on, it will show as an available device in the menu on your phone.

 1. From home screen go to the menu

 2. Next, go to settings option, may need to select "More settings" as well after the first menu.

 5. The phone will scan for available devices.

 6. Now the AllShare Cast Dongle should be available, select it and you should be able to see the screen.===My Samsung Galaxy 3 says can't connect because of a hardware issue?=== This is when I AllShare - pin accepted but the share won't start because hardware issue